yogendrahexo/ART/README.md

 ### Local Training

-Make sure you are on a machine with at least 1xH100 or 1xA100-80GB GPU.
+Make sure you are on a machine with at least one H100 or A100-80GB GPU.

 Reinstall torchtune due to a CLI naming conflict: